nabil0812/emotional-health-monitoring-on-social-media/README.md

 ## AIMS & OBJECTIVES :

-* Extracting extensive datasets from social media channels like Twitter holds the potential to yield valuable insights into human behavior and emotions.
-* Twitter stands out as a prevalent platform for individuals to express their emotions and opinions, offering a rich source for gaining deeper insights into mental health, everyday decision-making, and perceptions related to quality of life.
+* Substantial datasets retrievable from social media platforms like Twitter hold the potential to furnish meaningful understanding of human actions and feelings.
+X, being one predominant platforms, serves as a common avenue for individuals to express their emotions and viewpoints, offering an opportunity to acquire a more profound comprehension of their psychological wellbeing everyday decision-making, and perceptions of life quality.
-* Depression, a widespread mental disorder that can lead to severe consequences such as suicide, affects over 300 million people globally each year.
+* Depression, a prevalent mental disorder, carries the risk of leading to severe consequences, including suicides.
-* The objective of this project is to employ supervised machine learning techniques to identify tweets that exhibit characteristics indicative of depression.
+* This project's objective is to deploy supervised machine learning techniques for the identification of tweets exhibiting depressive traits.